Addressing general measurements in quantum Monte Carlo

 where $\langle ...\rangle_{A\cup B}$ denotes the observable is measured in the total system ${A\cup B}$ and the coupling between $A$ and $B$ is zero. $\langle ...\rangle_{A (B)}$ denotes the measurement in the subsystem $A$ ($B$).

-Based on the above two equations, we can firstly decompose a large system into several independent parts without coupling and measure the observables of each part via ED.
-By taking the ED result as a reference point, we then employ QMC to reweight the coupling between each parts from zero to the target value.
+Based on the above two equations, we can firstly decompose a large system into several independent parts without coupling and measure the observables of each part via ED. \ By taking the ED result as a reference point, we then employ QMC to reweight the coupling between each parts from zero to the target value.
 Consequently, the final observable in the total system can be obtained in this way.

 For example, we assign $S^x_1S^x_2$ operator to subsystem $A$ and another $S^x_iS^x_{i+1}$ operator to subsystem $B$.
 The expectation value $\langle S^x_1 S^x_2 \rangle_A$ and $\langle S^x_i S^x_{i+1} \rangle_B$ can be obtained via ED since the system size of $A$ or $B$ is small.
 Subsequently, we incrementally adjust the coupling $J_{AB}$ between $A$ and $B$ to obtain the correlation $\langle S^x_1 S^x_2S^x_i S^x_{i+1} \rangle$.
-As depicted in Fig.\ref{fig:xxzm}, we utilize the above annealing method to obtain the four point off-diagonal correlation with different system size, and the reference points are obtained with small system size $L'=L/2$ via ED.
+As depicted in Fig.\ref{fig:xxzm}, we utilize the above annealing method to obtain the four-point off-diagonal correlation with different system size, and the reference points are obtained with small system size $L'=L/2$ via ED.
 The QMC results are in excellent agreement with the pure ED results, which demonstrates the reliability of this method.
-In the next section, we will use this approach to calculate disorder operators in 2D systems.
+From a technical standpoint, it is related to the annealing of $L$ and $r$ of the chain in the previous section, but this section more clearly demonstrates the power of this method from small to large sizes. \ In the next section, we will use this approach to calculate disorder operators in 2D systems.